-The best-know movie adaptation of The Wizard of Oz is the beloved Judy Garland classic from 1939.
+The best-known movie adaptation of The Wizard of Oz is the beloved Judy Garland classic from 1939.
 In this tutorial we’ll be designing a tribute to the film and to the Golden Age of Hollywood with a movie poster that has a distinctively vintage vibe.

 Using both Adobe InDesign and Adobe Illustrator, you’ll learn how to develop a vintage style in your poster designs, using graphics, textures, colors and typography.
 Suitable for beginner-to-intermediate users of the software, this is a great introduction to some of the key principles of poster design.